Amogha97/Text-Summarizer/README.md

 1. Build docker image of the source code

-2. Push your docker image to ECR
+2. Push the docker image to ECR

-3. Launch Your EC2
+3. Launch EC2

-4. Pull Your image from ECR in EC2
+4. Pull the image from ECR in EC2

-5. Lauch your docker image in EC2
+5. Lauch the docker image in EC2

 #Policy:

 1. AmazonEC2ContainerRegistryFullAccess

 2. AmazonEC2FullAccess

 3. Create ECR repo to store/save docker image

 - Save the URI: 058264342792.dkr.ecr.us-east-1.amazonaws.com/text-s